jmarcellusc/Google-Earth-Engine/README.md

     - Hydrological Delinations
     - Topography (Update: Topographic Terrain Inspection Tool)
 ### Update
+- [Google Earth Engine-App](https://ee-marcelluscampes.projects.earthengine.app/view/surface-wetland-visualization-tool-v10a) **Surface Wetland Visualization Tool v1.0a**: Google Earth Engine app the tries to evaulate surface wetland or watered region over dense vegetation.
+This app uses Landsat 9 and 3DEP elevaton date from the United States Geological Survey (USGS) and allows the user to select the region, select the start month and end month, select the year, and adjust a threshold (alots better evalation on flat plains) to estimate a surface wetland evaluation.
+Remember this is based on sensor data pickup from the LandSat 9 Operational Land Imager 2 (OLI-2).
+This app is considered a guide and no definite conclusions should be formulated by its results.
+It is created with an intention to generated a download of the region drawn (pending implimentation).
+Please allow time for image processing and a smaller footprint might result in better surface wetland returns.
+	- **UPLOAD** Version 1.0a
+		- Creation and Testing.

 - [Google Earth Engine-App](https://ee-marcelluscampes.projects.earthengine.app/view/aerosols-examiner-v10c) **Aerosols Examiner v1.0b**: My first complex and advance application.
 Here 3 datasets are available to be queried over a designated region.
 The application is currently in testing mode and more modifcations and appendations are required.
  	- **FIXES** Version 1.0c:
   		- Fix the Null Value through statistic reduction